Menu

 About the Confucius Institute

-Confucius Institute, a non-profit education network, devotes itself to satisfying the demands of people from different countries and regions in the world who learn the Chinese language
+The Confucius Institute is a non-profit education network devoted to satisfying the demands of people from different countries and regions in the world who learn the Chinese language.
+It also enhances understanding of Chinese culture and strengthens educational and cultural exchanges.
+Learn more about the Confucius Institute.

 About us